bkataru-workshop/vdkio/README.md

 2. **Codec Support (via RTSP streams):**
    - **H.264:** Fully implemented and tested with live RTSP streams, including detailed handling of NALUs, SPS, and PPS.
    - **H.265:** Basic functionality tested with live RTSP streams.
 Complete parameter set handling and more extensive testing are in progress.
-   - **AAC:** AAC codec parsing has been tested as part of live RTSP streams for audio extraction, confirming basic functionality.
-Full AAC format support and more comprehensive testing remain in development.
+   - **AAC:** AAC codec parsing has been tested only as part of live RTSP streams for audio extraction, confirming basic functionality for RTSP audio.
+Standalone AAC format support and comprehensive testing remain in development.

+### Primary Focus: RTSP to HLS Conversion

+The project's primary focus is enabling robust RTSP to HLS conversion for web-based video streaming applications.
+This feature is critical for building HTTP servers that can transcode RTSP streams to HLS without external dependencies.
+Current status:

+- Basic RTSP to HLS conversion pipeline ✅
+- TS segment generation and management ✅
+- PCR timing and discontinuity handling ✅
+- Multi-bitrate adaptation support ✅
+- Error recovery with reconnection ⚠️ (Basic implementation)
+- Performance optimization 🚧 (In progress)

 ### In Progress Implementations
 The following features are implemented and are undergoing further testing and refinement to ensure stability and production readiness: